thinkshout/redhen_raiser/README.md

 Now visit your website and run the installer.
 If you run it with Drush, specify the "redhen_raiser" profile.

 Create a "page" type node and set it's path to "home" to add content to the home page.

+Add any content to the top level of the Main Menu to have it appear in the menu at the bottom of the site.

 To enable payment, go to:
 store -> configuration -> payment methods
 Add your payment method (or enable commerce_payment_example to test)

 # Customization
 If you'd like to develop on top of RedHen Raiser while retaining the ability to